hujanais/hello-microservices/README.md

 	- wickedcool/hello-microservices-mongo

 ```
-# On the Pi, I pushed the docker images to the the repository.
+# On the Pi, I pushed the docker images to the repository.

 # login to docker on the Pi.
 docker login